 My studio was in my apartment for a while, which once I began to have more studio visits felt too personally revealing.
 Maintaining a bit of space between my personal space and my workspace makes me at ease with putting more of myself into the work.
 The difficult thing is that people’s reading is often superficial and one-dimensional.
 I hope that the widening dialogue about gender and sexuality can help people understand that it is more complex than me being a “female artist”.
 I’m not sure that I identify wholly as female at the moment.
 But people are very quick to latch on to womanhood as an identity and although it is well-intentioned- it’s fantastic that feminism is at the forefront of people’s minds- it can be reductive.
 Unfortunately, the way kink has been depicted in the mainstream I think the default assumption based on my work is that I’m a straight female submissive who wants a man to choke her out.
 This kind of female submissive can be seen on websites similar to porn 7.
 There is such a world of difference in the way that queer community allows people space for a variety of expression and the way that heteronormative community wants to make those decisions for you.

 I had an experience when I was younger where an exploration of it happened with a partner unexpectedly and naturally.
 I didn’t have the context to think about it as BDSM, that can be seen at websites similar to cartoonporno xxx, at the time but I felt an immense sense of satisfaction about it and that is probably what started the interest.
 I actually reached out to that person recently after maybe nine or ten years and thanked them for such a positive experience.
 I’ve been into radical politics from a young age and I think the result is being obsessive about power- who has it, who doesn’t, how do you reclaim it, how can you subvert or pervert it?
 I think that in a world where power dynamics are nonconsensually foisted upon us daily, it can be an act of political resistance to perceive them well enough to borrow from them and find a way to make it pleasurable.
+You can see the pleasure in the eyes of those who enjoy working in sexfreehd.xxx (https://www.sexfreehd.xxx/) videos or something similar.
 The world of kink is also a comfortable place for me because folks are well versed in communication and negotiation, good consent practices and boundaries- obviously crucial if you are engaging in things that can be emotionally loaded or physically risky- but it is unbelievable to me that the world at large has not applied that type of communication to sex in general.
 I am enamored of how complex sexuality is and am constantly learning new things.
 I am also unsurprisingly drawn to the taboo so if you tell me not to do something I’m going to want to try it.

 In the midst of painting, and numerous other multimedia projects, you still find time to tattoo!
 How did you get into it, does it inspire your other creative endeavors, and do you think there will ever be a time you’ll want to take a break from tattooing? ?